okfn/opendataindex/content/pages/about.md

 title:  Open Data Index: Tracking the state of government open data
 slug: about

+For more information on the Open Data Index, you may contact the team at: <a href="mailto:index@okfn.org">index@okfn.org</a>

 Each year, governments are making more data available in an open format.
 The Global Open Data Index tracks whether this data is actually released in a way that is accessible to citizens, media and civil society and is unique in crowd-sourcing its survey of open data releases around the world.
 Each year the open data community and Open Knowledge produces an annual ranking of countries, peer reviewed by our network of local open data experts.

 Crowd-sourcing this data provides a tool for communities around the world to learn more about the open data available locally and by country, and ensures that the results reflect the experience of civil society in finding open information, rather than government claims. it also ensures that those who actually collect the information that builds the Index are the very people who use the data and are in a strong position to advocate for more and higher quality open data.